VladimirVyugin/Online-Aggregation-of-Probability-Forecasts-With-Confidence/README.md

 Temperature time series

-Date and hour or timestamp when the load is measure
+Date and hour or timestamp when the load is measured

 Table of synchronized calendar parameters (seasons, days of week, parts of day)

-## Installation